Information Sheet on Surplus Lines Insurers and Agents

 May surplus lines agents place risks with any unauthorized insurer?

-No agent or broker shall, either knowingly or without adequate investigation of the financial condition and general reputation of the insurer, place insurance under this section with financially unsound insurers or with insurers engaging in unfair practices, or with otherwise substandard insurers, without giving the applicant notice in writing of the deficiencies of the insurer.
+No agent shall, either knowingly or without adequate investigation of the financial condition and general reputation of the insurer, place insurance under this section with financially unsound insurers or with insurers engaging in unfair practices, or with otherwise substandard insurers, without giving the applicant notice in writing of the deficiencies of the insurer.
 To be financially sound, an insurer must be able to satisfy standards comparable to those applied under the laws of this state to authorized insurers.

 Acceptable alien insurers are those companies listed on the quarterly listing of the National Association of Insurance Commissioners Non-Admitted Insurers Information Office, 1100 Walnut St., Ste.
 1500, Kansas City, MO 64106, (816) 842-3600.